FAQs

 Where will I study?

-You will primarily be based in the University to which you applied to for your chosen programme (Brighton, Portsmouth or Southampton).
+You will primarily be based in the University to which you applied to for your chosen programme (Brighton, Chichester, Portsmouth, or Southampton).
 There will however be events and training accessible for all DTP funded students at each of the institutions.
 For events and training has been organised by the DTP for its students, transport costs between institutions will be reimbursed.

 What Masters degree will I be awarded?